 Milwaukee real estate and rents are both relatively affordable, but what matters most is how much locals can afford.
 It is their incomes relative to rental rates and property prices that determine whether or not they can buy a home.
 Wisconsin came in third on a 2017 housing affordability report.
 Home prices are going up relative to incomes, and that’s forcing many renters to remain renters and newcomers to the area to rent instead of buy.

+Apartments Are Expensive.
 While Milwaukee rental rates are below the national average, they’re certainly high.
-In April, 2018, the median price for a one bedroom apartment cost $830.
-You’d have to pay several hundred dollars more for an apartment that is comfortable for a growing family … and for that much money, renting a house is a viable alternative to renting a larger apartment.
+You’d have to pay several hundred dollars more for an apartment that is comfortable for a growing family and for that much money, renting a house is a viable alternative to renting a larger apartment.
 The limited supply of apartments relative to demand means many end up renting houses instead.
-That will keep the Milwaukee real estate market strong, since there are no signs of a potential apartment or condo glut that would gut rental rates.
+That will keep the Milwaukee real estate market strong since there are no signs of a potential apartment or condo glut that would gut rental rates.

 Milwaukee, as is true for the rest of Wisconsin, has plentiful jobs and a strong economy.
 This attracts new residents from across the region while preventing young natives from leaving in search of work.
 Many Baby Boomers are choosing to remain in their homes, too, preventing those homes from becoming available to the next generation and keeping prices high.
-This is why first time home buyers are driving up home prices in 2018.
+This is why first-time homebuyers are driving up home prices in 2021.
 The Milwaukee housing market is only going to see demand for homes grow as many Millenials continue to find work in the Trump years and try to start their own families.
 The area is attracting young adults, too, with 80% of those moving to the area saying it is because they came for a job.